Higgs mode in $2+1$ dimensional $O(2)$ model: The O(N) model

 with $\Phi _r$, $\delta _Z$, $\delta _m$ and $\delta _{U}$ defined as

-where $m_0$ and $U_0$ are bare mass and coupling constant, while $m$ and $U$ are the physical mass and coupling constant associated with experiments.
+where $m_0$ and $U_0$ are bare mass and coupling constant, while $m$ and $U$ are the physical mass and coupling constant.
 The vacuum expectation value (VEV) is $|\Phi _r |^2=v^2,v=m/\sqrt{U}$.
 The order parameter can be parameterized as~\cite{Podolsky1}

 where $\mathbf{\pi} = (\pi_1, \cdots, \pi_{N-1})$.
 Then the action can be expanded as $S=S_0+S_A+S_C$, where

 and

 are harmonic, anharmonic, and counter terms, respectively.
 In imaginary-time representation, the momenta are in $D$ dimensional Euclidean space, and can be represented as $p=(\bf{p},\omega)$, where ${\bf p}$ is the $D-1$ dimensional momentum, and $\omega$ is the bosonic Matsubara frequency.